Rules

 In the event a player who is not ranked by Cotes Dek Hokey, wishes to play in our league: they will be allowed to substitute for a maximum of 2 games.
 Anything over 2 games, they will need to make a Cotes Dek Hockey passport to continue playing.

-If a team is found to have been over the cap, the game is forfeit against them.
+If a team is found to have been over the cap, the game will be considered a forfeit.
 Should both teams been found guilty, a tie will be given.

-Suspensions will be served in the same division it occurred in.
-In the event, the suspension crosses with a new season and the player is no longer playing in that division, the suspension will carry over to the team the player is playing with in the new season.
+Suspensions will be served within the division the suspension occurred in.
+In the event, the suspension crosses with a new season, the suspension will carry over to the team the player is playing with in the new season.